 Most time in class is spent actually making things.
-I go over parts of the textbook to introduce activities, but there is lots more in the book that we will assume you can read.
+I go over parts of the textbook to introduce activities, but there is lots more in the book that we will expect you to read on your own.

 Your grade is based on points for demonstrating specific skills listed below.
 You get one point for each skill.
 Every three points or so, you level up.